Hormones and performance

 This guide explains what testosterone levels actually look like across your lifespan, the clinical thresholds that matter, and when “normal” doesn't mean optimal.
 Based on 2023 BSSM guidelines, NHS reference ranges, and peer-reviewed research.

-By Helvy · Medically reviewed by a GMC-registered doctor · 14 min read
+By the Helvy Medical Team · Reviewed by a qualified clinician · 14 min read

 Testosterone is the primary androgen in both men and women.
 In men, it's produced mainly by the Leydig cells in the testes, regulated by luteinising hormone (LH) from the pituitary gland.
 Women produce smaller quantities in the ovaries and adrenal glands.